 The tours at Frank Lloyd Wright’s Taliesin West are focused on the legendary architect himself.
 The area served as a home and architectural studio for Wright, and his time there has been well preserved.
 Taliesin West is also one of Wright’s most groundbreaking works and proves how well Wright was able to combine the outdoors with the indoors to create beautiful architecture.

-Marshall Way Arts District is the area in which Scottsdale separates from its western routes and focuses on contemporary art.
-Featuring both local and nationally renowned artists, all forms of art can be found on display.
-The biggest night for the district is every Thursday: from 7-9 p.m. there is an art walk which brings the streets to life with art, music and food.
+Marshall Way Arts District is the area where Scottsdale separates from its western roots and focuses on contemporary art.
+Many forms of art, by both local and nationally renowned artists, can be found on display here.
+The biggest night for the district is every Thursday from 7pm to 9pm, when there is an art walk that brings the streets to life with art, music and food.